Max & Victoria Dreyfus Foundation

 3. Answers about past awards/requests from the foundation

-4. Summary of organization's purpose and programs
+4. Summary of organisation's purpose and programmes

 6. Three-page letter of request (uploaded as PDF)